w3c/wai-dynamic-planning/source/implement/enhance_policies.html.erb.md

 ---

 {:.introduction}
-Integrate the goals from your Accessibility Policy within other organizational procedures and policies.
+Integrate the goals from your Accessibility Policy [add link] within other organizational procedures and policies.
 This will help spread the responsibility but also ensure that accessibility is considered as an integral part of day-to-day activities.

 The following are some examples of where incorporating accessibility can bring broad benefits.